Successful CRM Implementation Plan: 10 Step Strategy

 Analyze your data and get feedback

-How to implement a CRM system: 10 vital steps in CRM implementation
+How to implement a CRM system: 10 vital CRM implementation steps

 The CRM implementation process isn't necessarily a strict one-at-a-time set of rules.
 You have some leeway in how you go about this, especially if you parcel out the initiatives to different people involved in the CRM implementation phases.

-There are many ways you can keep organized during the CRM implementation process.
-You can use a spreadsheet or an app or just a whiteboard.
+There are many ways to stay organized during the CRM implementation process.
+You can use a spreadsheet, an app, or just a whiteboard.
 Spreadsheets and apps, however, are better because they are accessible remotely.

 1. Map out your specific needs

-You’ll need to think of things like your company size and industry, how many of your team members will be using the CRM, and which departments: from marketing, the sales process, or support, among others.
+You'll need to consider your company size and industry, how many of your team members will be using the CRM, and which departments: marketing, the sales process, or support, among others.

 2. Think about integrations

-Step 2 of our CRM implementation guide is all about envisioning the ecology of business software, and where your CRM will fit among it.
-Large businesses often use ERP, so think about how you’d like those to work together.
+Step 2 of our CRM implementation guide involves envisioning the ecology of business software and where your CRM will fit among it.
+Large businesses often use ERP, so consider how you'd like those to work together.

-Some CRM platforms really do it all.
-There are many great CRMs that work as add ons and extensions with other major tools like Google and Microsoft products.
-Ecommerce operations should especially consider which integrations they’ll need for pricing and payment modules.
+Some CRM platforms do it all.
+Many great CRMs work as add-ons and extensions with other significant tools, like Google and Microsoft products.
+E-commerce operations should especially consider which integrations they'll need for pricing and payment modules.

 3. Shop around for the best CRM apps

 Time for CRM implementation step 3: shopping around.
-Just as you want to create a great customer journey for visitors to your shop or site, so do the best CRM tools out there want to do for you as their potential customer.
+Just as you want to create an incredible customer journey for visitors to your shop or site, so do the best CRM tools out there want to do for you as their potential customer.

 4. Select a CRM implementation team

 Step 4 of implementing CRM is about choosing the right people for the job.
-Three good roles to consider are: advocates, who convey the importance of CRM to your team; experts, who really know how to implement and use it and can teach newbies; and the workhards, who’ll do things like data migration.
+Three good roles to consider are advocates, who convey the importance of CRM to your team; experts, who know how to implement and use it and can teach newbies; and those who work hard, who'll do things like data migration.

 5. Set out your metrics, KPIs and goals

-In step 1 you made the grand plan for your CRM system.
-Now in step 5, it’s time to get down into the details and numbers.
-This step is important come the final step too, as any new business process is cybernetic in nature: implement, get feedback, adjust and repeat.
+In step 1, you made the grand plan for your CRM system.
+In step 5, it's time to get down to the details and numbers.
+This step is also essential in the final step, as any new business process is cybernetic: implement, get feedback, adjust, and repeat.

-Metrics you might consider are the cost of CRM versus sales or profits.
-It can measure marketing campaigns against new contacts and leads.
-It can analyze customer support issues and resolution times.
-Lots of Types of CRMs have great dashboards for instant reporting.
+You might consider metrics such as CRM cost versus sales or profits.
+CRM can measure marketing campaigns against new contacts and leads, analyze customer support issues, and determine resolution times.
+Many types of CRM have great dashboards for instant reporting.

 6. Plan a comprehensive budget

-With step 6 we talk about dollars.
-Now of course a great CRM system will make you more efficient and save you money in the longer run.
-Up front, however, there’s likely going to be a down payment.
+With step 6, we talk about dollars.
+Of course, an excellent CRM system will make you more efficient and save you money in the long run.
+Up front, however, there will likely be a down payment.

-Free versions won’t cut it if your business aims to scale.
-Make sure when picking a plan, that your budget remains safe even if you need to suddenly upgrade for some reason or other.
-Also, integrations can either be a cost-saving device, or a costly one, if you don’t add up the numbers first.
+However, sometimes, not even the best free CRM software versions may be enough if your business aims to scale.
+When picking a plan, ensure your budget remains safe even if you need to upgrade for some reason or other suddenly.

 7. Clean and prep your CRM data

 If all you're doing is merging your data from an older CRM to a new one, the best CRMs come with tools to do it for you.
-Otherwise you get simple tutorials.
-If need be, there are always outside specialists you can hire, either from the vendor you subscribed to or a 3rd party specialist.
+Otherwise, you get simple tutorials.
+If need be, you can always hire outside specialists, either from the vendor you subscribed to or a 3rd party specialist.

 8. Onboard your CRM users

-Step 8 of the process to implement your CRM is something people often overlook, and that’s giving your team ample time to get to know the software.
-You can’t just have it installed and expect everyone to understand what it can do, and why you’ve implemented it.
+People often overlook step 8 of implementing your CRM, which gives your team ample time to get to know the software.
+You can't just install it and expect everyone to understand what it can do and why you've implemented it.

-This means expecting there to be downtime from their regular work tasks.
+This means expecting downtime from their regular work tasks.
 You might even hold training sessions outside the usual workspace.
-There will be holdouts who don’t like new things, but communicate clearly how CRM is a tool to help their work, not add to it.
-Finally, make sure your specialists are still dedicated for some time to helping everyone.
+There will be holdouts who don't like new things but communicate clearly how CRM is a tool to help their work, not add to it.

 9. Rollout the CRM for an initial stage

-This step 9 of your CRM implementation brings us closer to the end, because it fuses implementation with initial usage.
-When you finally start using your CRM, have a probation period in mind, which could be two weeks or a month.
+Step 9 of your CRM implementation brings us closer to the end because it fuses implementation with initial usage.
+When you finally start using your CRM, consider a probation period: two weeks or a month.

 The idea here is to manage expectations.
-There will be bumps in the road, so as long as you don't hit that road running full speed you’ll be able to come out unscathed.
-It also eases up pressure on your team to become CRM user experts instantly.
-And this takes us to our final step.
+There will be bumps in the road, so you can come out unscathed as long as you don't hit that road running full speed.
+This also eases the pressure on your team to become CRM user experts instantly, which takes us to our final step.

 10. Analyze your data and get feedback

 So, what is the last step in CRM implementation?
 It follows naturally from steps 5 and 9.
-Now that your probation period is up, take a step back.
-Measure its success rates against those KPIs you set in step 5.
+Now that your probation period is up take a step back and measure its success rates against those KPIs you set in Step 5.

-Once you’ve assessed the results and heard the feedback, you might want to change your plans to adjust.
-That might mean how you use the CRM, or what you expect from it, or even if you have the right plan with the right tools.
+Once you've assessed the results and heard the feedback, you might want to change your plans to adjust.
+That might mean how you use the CRM, what you expect, or even if you have the right plan with the right tools.

 Finally, repeat that last step every so often.
-Stay agile to your shifting business needs as well the concerns of your team who use the implemented CRM.
+Stay agile to your shifting business needs and the concerns of your team using the implemented CRM.

 How long should a CRM implementation strategy take?

-Before you set down deadlines for total CRM implementation, remember not every organization, nor every CRM system functions identically.
+Before you set deadlines for total CRM implementation, remember that not every organization or CRM system functions identically.

-Startups and small businesses will likely get their CRM implemented in about 2 weeks to 2 months.
-Larger businesses should bank on anywhere from 1 to 4 months.
+Startups and small businesses will likely implement their CRM in about two weeks to 2 months.
+Larger companies should bank on anywhere from 1 to 4 months.

 CRM implementation project plan template